When will they ever learn?

 That's the philosophical description of it.
 I believe the engineering description is: Bullcrap.

 This requires one to complete an infinite number of tasks, which Zeno maintains is an impossibility.

-Run along and discuss all that and leave the adults to run things out here where
+Now run along and discuss all that in your safe space and leave the grown ups to run things out here.

 As some of my imaginary readers know, I sometimes like to make up stories.
 These are entirely fictitious, just pulled out of my imagination